Improve your early years practice

 Well, we reckon that the impact of a good early years leadership is probably second only to the teaching itself.
 Effective leadership is what leads to a high-quality learning environment for everyone at your setting, as well as practitioners who are engaged and want to improve.

 What’s more, bad leadership can turn the best teams into a straying flock of individuals without much purpose.
 You, your staff, the parents and, in the end, the children lose out when that happens.

 One thing that people regularly get confused about is the difference between management and leadership in early years.

 Broadly, the difference is that the management is about the day-to-day running of your setting.
-It’s planning and communication, as well as putting out fires like “we ran out of toilet paper” or “one of my practitioners wants to quit”.
+It’s strategic planning and effective communication, as well as putting out fires like “we ran out of toilet paper” or “one of my practitioners wants to quit”.

 "Understand the difference between being a leader and being a manager – these are vital and complementary skills but they are not the same thing.
 Leaders must be able to identify the strengths of their team and areas for development and approach them both proactively."